ABAP Keyword Documentation → ABAP − Reference → Processing External Data → ABAP Database Access → ABAP SQL → ABAP SQL - Reads → SELECT clauses

 Effect

-When reading an individual row using SINGLE
+When reading an individual row using SINGLE, the addition FOR UPDATE sets a

 database lock as an